-Application Deadlines to the University: July 1 for the fall semester, December 1 for the spring semester, and May 1 for the summer session.
-(YOP students have earlier dates to notify their school boards.)
+Application Deadlines to the University: June 1 for the fall semester, November 1 for the spring semester, and May 1 for the summer session.
+(YOP and Course Option students may have earlier dates to notify their school boards.)
 The Office of Admissions must receive all paperwork by the deadline date.

-There are two ways of enrolling as a "Youth Option/High School Special" student at the University:
+There are three ways of enrolling as a "Youth Option/High School Special/Course Option" student at the University:

-- The Youth Option Program, requires approval by the school district to participate.
+- The Youth Option Program, requires approval by the school district to participate (school pays).

-- High School Special, requires that the student be identified by the high school as a “high-potential precollege” student.
+- High School Special, requires that the student be identified by the high school as a “high-potential precollege” student (student pays).

 - Student may apply as an Open Enrollment Student.
 Admissions criteria: must be a junior or senior in the top 25% of the class OR in the top 50% of their class with an ACT composite of 24 or greater (SAT V+M of 1110 or greater).